vertexproject/synapse/docs/synapse/glossary.rst

 Type, Model-Specific
 --------------------

 Within Synapse, knowledge-domain-specific forms may themselves be specialized types.
-For example, an IPv4 address (``inet:ipv4``) is its own specialized type.
-While an IPv4 address is ultimately stored as an integer, the type has additional constraints, e.g., IPv4 values must fall within the allowable IPv4 address space.
+For example, an IP address (``inet:ip``) is its own specialized type.
+While an IP address is ultimately stored as a tuple of integers, the type has additional constraints, e.g., IP values must fall within the allowable IP address space.

 .. _gloss-type-aware: